InseeFr/Pogues/doc/react-redux/first-reducer.md

   )
 }

-//We extract the codes from the state.
-The second argument passed to
+//`mapStateToProps` will extract the codes from the state.
+Its second argument
-//`mapStateToProps` are the component props.
-Here, it will be the props passed
+//(`ownProps`) is the component props.
+These props were passed through
-//to the `CodeListEditor` in the set up.
-Hence, it is an object with one entry
+// `<CodeListEditor id="code_list_1" />`in the set up.
+Hence, it is an object
-//called `id`.
-We will use this id to extract the relevant information from the
-//state.
+//with an entry called `id`.
+const mapStateToProps = (state, ownProps) => {
+  //code list id
+  const codeListId = ownProps.id
   //For a code list with a given id, we first need to extract an array with
-//the ids this code list is made of, and then, for each code, extract some
+  //the ids this code list is made of. const codeIds = state.codeListById[codeListId].codes
-//detailed information from the state through the `codesById` entry.
-Since
+  //Then, for each code, we extract some detailed information from the state
-//`CodeEditor` will expect a code to look like
+  //through the `codesById` entry.
+Since `CodeEditor` expects a code to look
-//`{id: 'code_1', label: 'unhappy' }`, we build the codes according to
+  //like `{id: 'code_1', label: 'unhappy' }`, we build the codes according to
   //this requirement.
-const mapStateToProps = (state, ownProps) => {
-  const codeIds = state.codeListById[ownProps.id].codes
   return codeIds.map(id => ({
     id: id,
     label: state.codeById[id].label